Department of Pathology & Immunology

 Doctor of Medicine, University of Nebraska, 2006

-Bachelor of Science, Indiana University Bloomington, 1996
+Bachelor of Science, University of Texas at Tyler, 2010

 Fouad Ismat Boulos, M.D.